diogolvaz/MIRES/README.md

 6. Go to file ```/Mobile Application/Hify/.firebaserc``` and change the default property with the Firebase Application project Id;
 7. Change the Application Firebase project pricing plan to Blaze (pay-as-you-go);
 7. Got to folder ```/Mobile Application example/Hify``` and run ```firebase deploy --only functions``` to deploy the cloud functions;
 8. Now, you can start recovering the application!
 In the begginning, when recovering an action, some errors will appear "The query requires an index".
-Just copy the provided url and create the index on both;
+Just copy the provided url and create the indexes;

 Feel free to contact me if you have any question about the project!